What it is?

 - We have 8 categories: kids, male and female beginners, male and female intermediate, male and female advanced, and male elite.
 If you don’t know the one you’re in, one of our coaches can guide you.

 - There must be at least 4 people registered in each category for it to be opened.
 If the category was not opened in at least 3 competitions, it won’t be included in the prize ceremony at the end of the semester.

-- You can participate, at your choice, one of two days, out of the three that last the competition (saturday, sunday and monday).
+- You can participate, at your choice, one of two days, out of the four that last the competition (saturday, sunday, monday and tuesday).
 If you participate two days, they have to be consecutive days.

 - If you participate two days, the registration fee of the second day will be half of the price.

 - The competition doesn’t have any fixed schedule.
 You can compete the whole day or just a couple of hours.